 It came to my mind to keep reading, analyzing the books, and try to crack the code.
 So, I continue reading, and trying to make sense out of the distribution of the content, and what was the “secret” to a successful Kindle book.

 Getting insider information

-My best friend met a German guy who had published a Kindle book about his life, total unknown human being, and he was making pretty good money.
-So, I got in touch with this guy and had the most eye opening conversation in my life.
+My best friend met a German guy who had published a Kindle book about his life, a total unknown human being, and he was making pretty good money.
+So, I got in touch with this guy and had the most eye-opening conversation in my life.

 Most people on Kindle don’t write themselves, they hire ghostwriters that charge them so little to write the books, it is crazy.
 I couldn’t believe I was learning this information.

 He mentioned some websites to find freelancers that would do ghostwriting and I got to making sense of it all.

 Amazon has created an amazing platform with Kindle.
 Much like with music, where you don’t need a huge label deal to be successful now, with Kindle we have a chance to publish our own material, manage ourselves, and get fame in a niche.

 The possibilities are endless, I would later learn.
 Especially if you:

 - Are willing to write for a niche